 (6) The amount of a credit or debit card administration fee that is determined in a manner that has been approved by the Treasurer is to be regarded as having been approved by the Treasurer.

-[Section 5A inserted by No. 17 of 2010 s.
+[Section 5A inserted: No. 17 of 2010 s.
 21.]

 5. Funds